pierreribault/toolbox-dockerfiles/README.md

 As I said at the beginning, these images are build to **my personal needs** and I wanted to try the power of GitHub Action.

 I can't afford to keep every image running smoothly and that why there are automatically updated because I have great confidence in **Bitnami**'s images.
 Please!
-If you seriously want to use them don't hesitate to PR or fork the project 🚀
+If you seriously want to use them don't hesitate to PR or fork the repository 🚀